HL7Austria/ELGA-MOPED-R5/README.md

    - Start by creating a new GitHub Issue for the feature or bug you're working on, or pick an existing Issue that aligns with your task.

 2. **Create a Feature Branch**
    - Create a new branch using the format: `issue-number-description`, e.g., `12-adding-profile-for-coverage`.
+Do not include the '#' symbol before the issue number.
 This helps in linking the branch with the Issue for better traceability.

 3. **Implement Your Changes**
    - Work on the required changes in your feature branch.